Is Gastroesophageal Reflux Real or Fake? Doctors reveal the difference between typical and atypical symptoms! How to choose endoscopic surgery?

 Dr. Wu Wenjie, director of the Gastroesophageal Reflux Center of Yuanrong Hospital, said in an exclusive interview with “healthorn” that gastroesophageal reflux is the most common gastrointestinal problem among the young generation.
 About 1/4 of Taiwanese people suffer from gastroesophageal reflux.
 The main causes of gastroesophageal reflux are related to three major factors: too loose cardia, excessive pressure, and oversensitivity of the esophagus or nerves.
 The cardia is located at the junction of the esophagus and the stomach.
 If the lower esophageal muscles are weak and the cardia cannot be completely closed, reflux may occur.
 In addition, a loose diaphragm will also cause the cardia to fail to close tightly, resulting in reflux when lying down or exerting force.

 Dr. Wu Wenjie pointed out that the causes of excessive stomach pressure include: flatulence, indigestion, poor eating habits, excessive food intake, excessive fluid intake, and overeating.
-If the abdomen is exerted too much during heavy training, the increased abdominal pressure may also cause gastroesophageal reflux.
+If the abdomen is exerted too much during strength training, the increased abdominal pressure may also cause gastroesophageal reflux.
 For obese people, excess abdominal fat can squeeze the stomach and cause reflux problems.

 As for gastroesophageal reflux caused by “too sensitive”, it is also very common.
 Dr. Wu Wenjie said that many patients with “refractory gastroesophageal reflux” may not see improvement after taking medication for more than 2 months, or they may not be able to get rid of drug dependence, or even become addicted to drugs. no response.
 Most of these patients have esophageal sensitivity, overly sensitive autonomic nerves, loose doors, high pressure and other factors, which lead to long-term gastroesophageal reflux problems.